Tersonous/RISCV-Microcontroller-basics/README.md

-Next step is to code more instructions than "ADD"
+Its start to become a core now.
+Next step is to link memory for LW.